 Fraud is defined as "intentional perversion of truth in order to induce another to part with something of value or to surrender a legal right" or as "an act of deceiving or misrepresenting."
-According to the biannual report Occupation Fraud 2022: A Report to the Nations performed by the Association of Certified Fraud Examiners (ACFE), the typical Fraud case costs the organization \$8,300 per month and lasts 12 months before being detected.
-21% of Fraud cases cost the organization more than \$1 million.
+According to the biannual report Occupation Fraud 2024: A Report to the Nations performed by the Association of Certified Fraud Examiners (ACFE), the typical fraud case lasts 12 months before detection, costing a median loss of \$145,000 per case.
+Certified Fraud Examiners estimate organizations lose 5% of revenue to fraud each year, and 22% of fraud cases cost the organization more than \$1 million.

-Fraud Hotlines are a critical tool for fraud detection.
-In 2022, the ACFE reported that fraud tips were twice as likely to detect fraud than internal audits.
-This is shown in Figure 1.
+Fraud hotlines are a critical tool for fraud detection.
+In 2024, the ACFE reported that fraud tips were three times as likely to detect fraud than internal audits.